rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #5 - Oct 2019.md

 #### [**Parity** ](https://github.com/paritytech)

 Summary: Parity had many talks at the events this month, and videos for some are available.
 The first Polkadot network, [Kusama], launched.
+Substrate continues to be under heavy development, with 198 PRs landed in October.

 [Kusama]: https://kusama.network/